 Worker’s compensation benefits have a weekly maximum that varies by state.
 In Florida, it is 62 ⅔ percent of your average weekly wages during your period of total disability.
 If you qualify for permanent disability compensation, you are eligible for benefits through the age of 75.

-How Do I Apply for Compensation for a Permanent Disability?
+How Do I Apply for Compensation for a Permanent Disability in St. Petersburg, Florida?

 In order to start a claim, you should: